 The rule may be Locked Blocked.

 Students won’t be able to access a website that is Locked Blocked even if their teacher creates a rule to unblock it.
 Teachers currently can’t see if something they are trying to unblock is Locked, but they can test this by using a Bypass Code to try to access the blocked site.
 IT support can find existing rules using Category Search on the Content Filtering page.
-Enter a domain name to see the Category and any of your existing Policies blocking or allowing access to the website.
+Enter a domain name to see the Theme, Category, or Signature and any of your existing Policies blocking or allowing access to the website.

 If a locked rule is intended for a specific group, it cannot be unlocked in Classwize for other groups.
 Once a rule is placed in the locked section, it cannot be overridden in Classwize, even if it only applies to a specific group of users.